 Oh, and in case you were wondering… my replacement vehicle was a downgrade.

 It’s even more challenging to own a vehicle in the present day.
 Do you think bumper sensors are pricey?
 Thanks to the ongoing microchip shortage, used car sales and the accompanying inflation have exploded.
 Off-the-lot vehicles depreciate faster than ever, thanks to newer models and their advanced features.
 Further, stringent requirements for environmental improvements in vehicles will keep those prices at a premium.

 I felt I should have gotten more back.
 I fought for it, but it was right there in the print.
 I was underinsured; I had no idea.

-I was also caught unaware that for less than I pay for coffee daily, I could have walked away with a lot more money in my pocket.
+I was also unaware that I could have walked away with a lot more money in my pocket for less than I pay for coffee daily.

 Insurance can feel like a labyrinth.
 Every province has wildly different requirements, and so most of us find the rate that doesn’t leave a metallic taste in our mouths and move on, seldom seeking a better option.

 Meanwhile, there are several available:

 Let’s say you still owe more than what the car is worth when it’s lost.
 Gap coverage is an add-on that covers you for the balance of the vehicle’s loan or lease if the vehicle’s a write-off before you’re squared up.